Mashin Creator Wataru: Production

 The series was announced by Bandai Namco Filmworks on January 13, 2024.
 The series was directed by Yumi Kamakura with Yoichi Kato handling series composition, Mayuko Nakano and Yoshinori Yumoto designing the characters and music being composed by Ryūichi Takada, Keiichi Hirokawa, Oliver Good and Keita Inoue.
-Bandai Namco Pictures animates the series while BNFW and TV Tokyo handle production duties.
+Bandai Namco Pictures animates the series while BNF and TV Tokyo handle production duties.

 Medialink licensed the series in Asia-Pacific, with episodes streaming on their Ani-One Asia YouTube Channel the same day they premiere in Japan.

 Episodes

 The series uses 3 main pieces of theme music, 2 opening themes and 1 ending theme.
 The opening for the first 12 episodes of the series is "POP UP!" by lol, with it being replaced from episode 13 onwards with "Sō" by SANTA.
 The ending theme is "Pocket" by FANTASTICS from EXILE TRIBE.